datsfilipe/hyper/README.md

 ## Original Theme

-You can find the original visual-studio-code theme of Omni [here](https://github.com/getomni/hyper).
+You can find the original hyper theme of Omni [here](https://github.com/getomni/hyper).

 ## License